 - 3 pounds pork butt or pork shoulder sliced into long thin strips

-Mix all the ingredients.
+- Mix all the marinade ingredients.
 Taste if you like the sweetness to your liking.

-Make sure you have an area in your grill that you can move the pork barbeque when fire flares up.
-With the sugar ingredient pork will burn easily.
+- Make sure you have an area in your grill that you can move the pork barbeque when fire flares up.
+With sugar as ingredient, pork will burn easily.

-Don’t discard the marinate use it to baste your Filipino Style Pork BBQ when you flip it.
+- Don’t discard the marinate.
+Use it to baste your Pork BBQ when you flip it.
+Don't baste 5 minutes before removing from grill since raw meat was marinated in it.

-Serve BBQ with onion vinegar mix with or without chili pepper depending on your taste.
+- Serve BBQ with onion vinegar mix with or without chili pepper depending on your taste.
+Enjoy!

 - Cut pork or chicken into small strips for easier skewing.

-- When using pork it is best to use pork belly, pork shoulder or pork butt with fat.
-Leaner pork is not very tasty as barbeque.
+- When using pork, it is best to use pork belly, pork shoulder or pork butt with FAT.
+Leaner pork is not very tasty for barbecue.

-- It is best to marinate the meat overnight in the fridge.
+- It is best to marinate meat overnight in the fridge.

 - You can make extra marinated pork or chicken and freeze it.

-- Don't discard the marinate, use it to baste while grilling.
+- Don't discard the marinate, use it to baste while grilling but don't baste before removing bbq from grill since raw meat was marinated in it.